blynkkk/blynkkk.github.io/new/en/datastream_datatype.md

 ### Data Stream: Data Type

-Every data stream has a data type.
-Data type is used to optimize the data storage and calculations.
+Every datastream has a Data Type setting.
+Data Type is used to specify the type and format of the data, and optimize data storage and further calculations.

-Currently there are 3 supported data types.
+Currently 3 Data Types are supported.
 Check guide below to make sure you choose a correct Data Type for your data.

 |      Type      |             Min             |              Max             |
 |:--------------:|:---------------------------:|:----------------------------:|